-The doctors at Murphy Road Animal Hospital understand the responsibility of performing surgery on your pet is a significant one.
+The doctors at Murphy Road Animal Hospital understand the responsibility of performing surgery on your pet.
 We want to tell you that we take this responsibility very, very seriously and we are committed to providing the safest and most comfortable surgical experience that we can for your companion.

 The morning that your pet arrives for the operation, an examination will be performed by your doctor for any previously unrecognized problems.
 If we have not already performed presurgical bloodwork, with your permission we will perform blood tests including complete red and white blood cell counts, hemoglobin measurement, hematocrit, and differential counts.
 Kidney, liver, blood glucose levels and total protein will be measured to help ensure the safety of anesthesia.